reahl/reahl/reahl-doc/doc/whatchanged.rst

 instead.

 Backwards compatibility (for Widgets dependend on Yui2) is maintained, but not the default.
-Using Yui2 and thus Widgets depending on it, requires the folliwing line of code to be added in your `reahl.web.config.py` file:
+Using Yui2 and thus Widgets depending on it, requires the following line of code to be added in your `reahl.web.config.py` file:

 .. code-block:: python